You are here

 Basic Diploma in Catholic Theology

-The purpose of the Basic Diploma in Catholic Theology at Sacred Heart Major Seminary is to provide its students with a basic course of study in the area of Catholic theology.
-This course of study constitutes a partial fulfillment of the requirements for archdiocesan certification of volunteers and professionals in ministry, and it may be used as a component of the Associate of Arts in Ministry (A.A.M.) degree and the A.B. degrees (in Philosophy or Pastoral Theology).
+The purpose of the Basic Diploma in Catholic Theology is to provide students with a course of study in the area of the foundations of Catholic theology as well as communica- tions and basic ministry skills.
+This course of study constitutes a partial ful llment of the require- ments for archdiocesan certi cation of volunteers and professionals in ministry, and it may be used as a component of the Associate of Arts in Ministry (A.A.M.) degree or the Bachelor of Arts (A.B.) degree.

 - Demonstrate the use of the Catechism of the Catholic Church, Sacred Scripture, and some conciliar documents for the study of Catholic theology.

-- Identify the precepts of the Catholic faith.
+- Identify the basic tenets of the Catholic faith.

 - Apply Catholic theology and the principles of theological reflection to a ministerial case study.